thailore/RandomCodes/README.md

 # RandomCodes
-Random Codes I have made
+Random Codes and Scripts I have written either for fun or for class projects